julien-deramond/talks/storybook-paris-3/slides.md

 <div class="max-w-[600px]">

+# Who had to deal with complex migrations of major versions?

-# Upgrading frameworks and libraries is never as simple as it looks.
+Upgrading frameworks and libraries is never as simple as it looks.

 </div>